Last Updated and Effective Date - January 16, 2020

 We use the information we collect and receive for the following purposes:

 We also may use the information we collect and receive for other purposes that may be described to you at the point of collection or for which you provide your consent.

-We may share information that we collect or receive with third parties when we have your consent or as described below.
+We may share information that we collect and receive with third parties when we have your consent or as described below.

 We share information with the following types of third parties:

 We also may share other information with third parties in a manner that does not identify particular users, including, for example, aggregated information.